Summer can be downright miserable in Kansas.

 Here’s why: it can account for 25-50 percent of a commercial building’s utility bill.
 Yeah!

-In Kansas, Westar Energy uses tariffs to bill its customers, which have been approved by the Kansas Corporation Commission (The KCC is Kansas’ public utilities commission.
-It’s run by three people appointed by the governor with the state senate’s approval).
+In Kansas, Westar Energy uses tariffs to bill its customers, which have been approved by the Kansas Corporation Commission (The KCC is Kansas’ public utility commission.
+It’s run by three people appointed by the governor with the state Senate's approval).

 Westar explains: “The tariff, or rate schedule, applied depends on the type of customer (residential, commercial, or industrial), and for commercial and industrial customers their electricity demand,” according to a Westar spokesperson.

-“Most commercial buildings will probably be on Small General Service, with larger buildings falling under Medium General Service (For SGS, if a customer’s billing demand reaches or exceeds 220kW 12-month average, or 300kW in any one billing month, they will be reclassified as MGS.
+“Most commercial buildings will probably be on Small General Service, with larger buildings falling under Medium General Service (For SGS if a customer’s billing demand reaches or exceeds the 220kW 12-month average or 300kW in any one billing month, they will be reclassified as MGS.
 The MGS tariff states it is for any customer with a minimum Billing Demand greater than 200kW.”